speakASAP/nginx-microservice/README.md

 A centralized reverse proxy microservice for managing multiple domains and subdomains with automatic SSL certificate management via Let's Encrypt.

+## Migration Note

+**✅ Migration Complete** (October 31, 2024): SSL certificates and Let's Encrypt data have been migrated from `statex-infrastructure` to this nginx-microservice.
+The `certificates/` directory now contains:
+- Let's Encrypt certificates from `statex-infrastructure/letsencrypt/`
+- Let's Encrypt account data from `statex-infrastructure/letsencrypt-persistent/`
+- Webroot content from `statex-infrastructure/webroot/`

+All SSL management is now centralized in this microservice.

 ## Features

 - 🚀 **DNS-Based Container Discovery**: Automatically discovers containers via Docker DNS